Links referenced in video:

 Are you tracking the correct campaign URL?

 Is there a typo in your campaign URL?
 Has the URL of your client's site changed due to a redirect or other factors?
+When we check for your rankings, we look for the campaign URL that you've set.
 This article explains how to check the URL that's configured for rank tracking in your campaign.

 Have you connected a Google Business Page to the campaign?

-Note that, once you connect a GBP, your SERPs won't update immediately.
-Instead, they'll update at your normally scheduled 24 hour ranking refresh time.
+Note that once you specify a Google Business Page, your SERPs won't update immediately.
+Instead, they'll update at your usual daily ranking refresh time.

 Are you controlling for personal browsing history and physical location when verifying SERPs?